 The sinusoidal trend created by the spacecraft spin can be approximated as linear over the 32 sample (200 ms) interval allowing the samples following a DAC update to be estimated and the transient tick to be measured.
-Robust linear regression was used to fit and remove any background trend during the interval (Figure 4b).
-The known scaling between the feedback from the DAC (32 nT/bit) and the ADC forward loop (0.0625 nT/bit) was used to subtract the step function expected after a DAC update and reveal the transient behaviour of that axis (Figure 4c).
-Robust linear regression was used again to ensure that the transient starts and ends at 0 nT and a median average was used to estimate the transient correction while ignoring outlying values (Figure 4d).
+Robust linear regression was used to fit and remove any background trend during the interval (Fig. 4b).
+The known scaling between the feedback from the DAC (32 nT per bit) and the ADC forward loop (0.0625 nT per bit) was used to subtract the step function expected after a DAC update and reveal the transient behavior of that axis (Fig. 4c).
+Robust linear regression was used again to ensure that the transient starts and ends at 0 nT, and a median average was used to estimate the transient correction while ignoring outlying values (Fig. 4d).
+Figure 5 shows the 18 corrections fitted from the spinning no-wheel data corresponding to the instrumental x, y, and z axes on both the inboard and outboard MGF sensors.
+The ADC transient resulting from a DAC update on the same channel in the instrument (e.g., DAC x on ADC x were $\sim 40-60$ nT, whereas the cross-channel transients (e.g., DAC x on ADC y) were $\sim 0.5-2.0$ nT.
+Cross-channel updates due to DAC z were larger than those resulting from DAC x or y; this may be related to channel z being constructed from the series connection of the sense windings around both ring cores in the sensor (Wallis et al., 2015).